ixartz/Next-js-Boilerplate/README.md

 ### Set up authentication

-Create a Clerk account at [Clerk.com](https://clerk.com?utm_source=github&utm_medium=sponsorship&utm_campaign=nextjs-boilerplate) and create a new application in Clerk Dashboard.
-Then, copy `NEXT_PUBLIC_CLERK_PUBLISHABLE_KEY` and `CLERK_SECRET_KEY` into `.env.local` file (not tracked by Git):
+To get started, you will need to create a Clerk account at [Clerk.com](https://clerk.com?utm_source=github&utm_medium=sponsorship&utm_campaign=nextjs-boilerplate) and create a new application in the Clerk Dashboard.
+Once you have done that, copy the `NEXT_PUBLIC_CLERK_PUBLISHABLE_KEY` and `CLERK_SECRET_KEY` values and add them to the `.env.local` file (not tracked by Git):

 ```shell
 NEXT_PUBLIC_CLERK_PUBLISHABLE_KEY=your_clerk_pub_key
 CLERK_SECRET_KEY=your_clerk_secret_key
 ```

-Now, you have a fully working authentication system with Next.js: Sign up, Sign in, Sign out, Forgot password, Reset password, Update profile, Update password, Update email, Delete account, and more.
+Now you have a fully functional authentication system with Next.js, including features such as sign up, sign in, sign out, forgot password, reset password, update profile, update password, update email, delete account, and more.

 ### Set up remote database

-The project uses DrizzleORM, a type-safe ORM compatible with PostgreSQL, SQLite, and MySQL databases.
-By default, the project is set up to work seamlessly with PostgreSQL and you can easily choose any PostgreSQL database provider.
+The project uses DrizzleORM, a type-safe ORM that is compatible with PostgreSQL, SQLite, and MySQL databases.
+By default, the project is configured to seamlessly work with PostgreSQL, and you have the flexibility to choose any PostgreSQL database provider of your choice.

 ### Translation (i18n) setup